jose-cisco/Red_Wine_Classifcation_and_Prediction/README.md

 # Please make sure that you have installed packages dependencies via pip on command prompt
 # Here is what you should have

-# pip install opencv-python numpy matplotlib scikit-learn
+# pip install numpy matplotlib scikit-learn
 # pip install seaborn
 # pip install openpyxl
 # pip install catboost